apache/flink/docs/ops/deployment/kubernetes.md

 Using the resource definitions for a [session cluster](#session-cluster-resource-definitions), launch the cluster with the `kubectl` command:

-    kubectl create -f configmap.yaml
+    kubectl create -f flink-configuration-configmap.yaml
     kubectl create -f jobmanager-service.yaml
     kubectl create -f jobmanager-deployment.yaml
     kubectl create -f taskmanager-deployment.yaml

-Note that you could define your own customized options of `flink-conf.yaml` within `configmap.yaml`.
+Note that you could define your own customized options of `flink-conf.yaml` within `flink-configuration-configmap.yaml`.

 You can then access the Flink UI via `kubectl proxy`:

 1. Run `kubectl proxy` in a terminal
 2. Navigate to [http://localhost:8001/api/v1/namespaces/default/services/flink-jobmanager:ui/proxy](http://localhost:8001/api/v1/namespaces/default/services/flink-jobmanager:ui/proxy) in your browser

-Another way to view the Flink UI is via [service with NodePort](https://kubernetes.io/docs/tasks/access-application-cluster/service-access-application-cluster/#creating-a-service-for-an-application-running-in-two-pods)
+In order to view the Flink's web UI, it needs to be exposed via a Kubernetes service which exposes the port on the node's public ip.
-(which has been defined as `flink-jobmanager-svc` in our template) of address `http://<public-node-ip>:<node-port>`.
+The service `flink-rest-service` exactly achieves this.
+Using this service, the web ui can be accessed via `http://<public-node-ip>:<node-port>`.
-What's more，your could use command below to submit your jobs:
+What's more, you could use the following command below to submit jobs to the cluster:
 {% highlight bash %}
 ./bin/flink run -m <public-node-ip>:<node-port> ./examples/streaming/WordCount.jar
 {% endhighlight %}